 What to Do When a Lead Call or Text Comes In

 This does two things: First, it gets you an email address to add to their lead information.
-The second thing it does is gets them into a traditional lead ecosystem where you can manage them alongside other leads in your customer relationship manager (CRM).
+Secondly, it puts them into a traditional lead ecosystem you can manage in your customer relationship manager (CRM).

 Ask for a Showing